Event organisers need to ensure they keep their eyes on weather warnings and are ready to update event-goers when necessary.

 Irrecoverable costs include a variety of things, such as non-refundable deposits.
 Event organisers rely on ticket sales to cover these costs.
 But, if you have to cancel, you’re legally obliged to offer a refund.
 This could leave you knee deep in bills with no way to recoup the costs.

-Adverse Weather cover will pay out for irrecoverable costs, loss of revenue or any costs incurred with rescheduling an event if it will reduce overall loss.
+Bad weather insurance will pay out for irrecoverable costs, loss of revenue or any costs incurred with rescheduling an event if it will reduce overall loss.

 Cancellation or disruption due to bad weather is often included as standard in most event cancellation policies if the event is happening indoors.
-However, you’ll need additional cover if you’re hosting an outdoor event or an event in a temporary / pop-up structure.
+However, you’ll need additional cover if you’re hosting an outdoor event or an event in a temporary structure.

 We’re advising event organisers to expect the unexpected.
 Prepare for the bad weather with a back-up plan.
 Have a marquee on-hand or additional healthy and safety procedures in place to combat heavy rainfall.
 But always have peace of mind that you won’t lose out financially if you have Adverse Weather Insurance.